 NOTE: Since only one DECB may be specified per process entry, multiple READ macros directed to the same process queue are not permitted.
 However, the user may achieve the effect of issuing multiple READ macros directed to the same process queue by coding a list and an execute form of the READ macro.
 He would code one list form of READ and several associated execute form READ macros.
 The list READ and all the execute READ macros would specify the same DECB.
+This technique does not provide a real multiple-wait facility, but allows the application programmer to code READ macros that refer to the same DECB in one or more sections of the same program.
 The list and the execute forms of the READ macro are explained in the Supervisor and Data Management Macro Instructions publication.